Choose your language:

 Climate

-The climate of both the continental region and the islands is typically equatorial, with high temperatures, heavy rainfall, and much cloud cover most of the year.
+The climate of both the continental region and the islands is typically equatorial, with high temperatures, heavy rainfall, and cloud cover most of the year.
 Local variations are due to differences in altitude and proximity to the sea.

 Equatorial Guinea Statistics